Orders of Oscillation Motivated by Sarnak's Conjecture--Part II: Minimal Mean Attractable and Minimal Quasi-Discrete Spectrum Dynamical Systems.

-~ In~\cite{FJ}, we extended the concept of the mean-Lyapunov-stability (abbreviated MLS) of Fomin~\cite{Fo} to the concept of minimal MLS (abbreviated MMLS).
-We also define a new concept called minimal attractability (abbreviated MMA) in~\cite{FJ}.
-We studied the linear disjointness of an oscillating sequence (of order $1$) from MMA and MMLS flows using these two concepts.
-In this paper, we will extend the concept of the quasi-discrete spectrum (abbreviated QDS) of Abramov, Hahn, and Parry~\cite{Ab,HP} to the concept of the minimal QDS (abbreviated MQDS) and study the linear disjointness of an oscillating sequence of order $d$ from MMA and MQDS(d) flows.
+~ In~\cite{FJ}, we extended the concept of MLS dynamical systems of Fomin~\cite{Fo} to the concept of minimal MLS (abbreviated MMLS) dynamical systems.
+We also define a new concept called minimal mean attractable (abbreviated MMA) dynamical systems in~\cite{FJ}.
+We studied the linear disjointness of any oscillating sequence and any MMA and MMLS dynamical system by using these two concepts.
+In this paper, I will extend the concept of the quasi-discrete spectrum (abbreviated QDS) dynamical systems of Abramov, Hahn, and Parry~\cite{Ab,HP} to the concept of minimal QDS (abbreviated MQDS) dynamical systems of order $d$ and study the linear disjointness of any oscillating sequence of order $d$ and any MMA and MQDS (d) dynamical system.

-Suppose $K$ is a subset of $X$.
-We say $K$ is minimal (respective to $f$) if $f: K\to K$ and for any $x\in K$, the closure of the forward orbit of $x$ is $K$, that is,
+Suppose $X$ is a compact metric space.
+Let $f: X\to X$ be a continuous dynamical system.
+A subset $K$ of $X$ is called minimal (respective to $f$) if for any $x\in K$, the closure of the forward orbit of $x$ is $K$, that is,

 \begin{definition}[MMA]~ Suppose $K\subseteq X$ is minimal.
 We say $x\in X$ is {\em mean attracted} to $K$ if for any $\epsilon >0$, there is a point $z=z_{\epsilon, x}\in K$ such that